kamarthivignesh000/LTTS-Mini-Project/1_Requirements/README.md

 ## What:
 The system ensures overall student development, along with eliminating the tedious admin tasks.
 It is easy to maintain and manage an ERP system than a hand written file.
 ## Where:
-This software can be used anywhere in the globe.
+This software can be used all across the globe.
 ## How:
 Enhance the efficiency of schools in meeting their requirements and capabilities.
-Communicate the key information and advice for good ecosystem
+Communicate the key information and advice for good ecosystem.

 # Detail Requirements
 ## High level requirements